Department of Education

 Scholarships

-Domestic students seeking federal loans and needs-based aid should apply through the Federal Student Aid website.
+Need-Based Scholarships: Domestic students seeking need-based aid should apply through the Federal Student Aid website.
 International applicants and applicants without a social security number (SSN) should complete the CSS profile.
+These materials must be submitted by January 15 at 11:59 pm Eastern Time, which is the same deadline as our program application.

 We offer financial aid opportunities through need-based and merit-based scholarships, as well as research and teaching assistantships.